How to responsibly report a security issue

 Handling site-specific security questions

 In general we cannot provide security support for non-Acquia customers.
 If your site was attacked or you have a security issue in custom code on your site the best place to get help is via an Acquia Support Subscription.
-If your site was attacked and is hosted on Drupal Gardens, Acquia Managed Cloud, or Acquia Dev Cloud then please use the above reporting process regardless of whether or not you have a support subscription.
+If your site was attacked and is hosted on Drupal Gardens or Acquia Cloud then please use the above reporting process regardless of whether or not you have a support subscription.
 If you have a problem with spam posted to your site then this does not need to be handled privately.
 For spam issues please refer to articles about spam from the Acquia Library (requires Acquia Network subscription to read full articles).